-Valenza Pauline Burke, later known as Paule Marshall, was born on April 9, 1929 in Brooklyn, New York.
-She is the daughter of Ada and Samuel Burke, both emigrants from Barbados, and she grew up in a neighborhood with a significant number of other families from the West Indies.
-Although she went through a period of rejecting her West Indian heritage as a child, her writing would ultimately be inspired by the conversations between her mother and other Bajan (Barbadian) women.
-In her essay From the Poets in the Kitchen she explains how the women would use the English language as an instrument for narrative art, changing around the rhythm and accent to create a distinctive dialect.
+Valenza Pauline Burke, later known as Paule Marshall, was born on April 9, 1929, in Brooklyn, New York.
+She was the daughter of Ada and Samuel Burke, both emigrants from Barbados, and she grew up in a neighborhood with a significant number of other families from the West Indies.
+Although she went through a period of rejecting her West Indian heritage as a child, her writing was ultimately inspired by the conversations between her mother and other Bajan (Barbadian) women.
+In her essay From the Poets in the Kitchen, she explains how the women would use the English language as an instrument for narrative art, changing around the rhythm and accent to create a distinctive dialect.

 Marshall’s fiction is rooted in Black cultural history.
-Her novels have an emphasis on Black female characters and she uses these characters to address contemporary feminist issues from an Afrocentric perspective.
-She challenges her readers to understand the political, social, and economic structures societies are built on.
-Through her literature, she highlights the oppressive systems that are in place.
-She also challenges people of African descent to reinvent their own identities.
-In addition to being an author, Paule Marshall is also a professor of English and creative writing at Virginia Commonwealth University in Richmond.
-She has received many awards in her career, some of which include the Guggenheim Fellowship (1960), the American Book Award (1984), the Langston Hughes Medallion Award (1986), and the John D. and Catherine T. MacArthur Fellowship (1992).
+Her novels place an emphasis on Black female characters and she used these characters to address contemporary feminist issues from an Afrocentric perspective.
+She challenged her readers to understand the political, social, and economic structures societies are built on.
+Through her literature, she highlighted the oppressive systems that are in place.
+She also challenged people of African descent to reinvent their own identities.
+In addition to being an author, Paule Marshall was also a professor of English and creative writing at Virginia Commonwealth University in Richmond.
+She received many awards in her career, including the Guggenheim Fellowship (1960), the American Book Award (1984), the Langston Hughes Medallion Award (1986), and the John D. and Catherine T. MacArthur Fellowship (1992).

 Paule Marshall, who suffered from dementia, passed away on August 12, 2019, in Richmond, Virginia.
 She is survived by her son, Evan K. Marshall.
 She was 90 years old.